MH-Insights/dtc-growth-playbook/README.md

 # Coming Soon: The DTC Growth Hacking Playbook
+### Build a founder-led growth system that scales with you

 A strategic system for scaling $1M+ eCommerce brands with clarity, confidence, and control — without depending on ads alone.